riscvarchive/riscv-qemu/README.md

 ### Method 2 \(system with persistent storage\):

-Preliminary block device support is also present in riscv-qemu.
-A more extensive guide for configuring the kernel will be available soon.
+Booting from a block device is also supported.
+A more extensive guide for configuring the kernel/building a root fs will be available soon.

 ####Step 1: